-Carbon sequestration resulting from projects validated/ verified to the Code will, in common with other woodland creation, contribute directly to the UK's/Scotland's national greenhouse gas emissions reduction targets (as set out in the UK Climate Change Act, 2008, and the Climate Change (Scotland) Act, 2009).
-Sequestration from projects will also contribute to the UK's international commitments (under the Kyoto Protocol and the Paris Agreement).
-In the Clean Growth Plan (2018) the UK government commits to create a stronger and more attractive domestic carbon offset market, but Woodland Carbon Units cannot yet be used in regulatory carbon reduction mechanisms (e.g. the EU Emissions Trading System), or traded internationally.
+Carbon sequestration resulting from projects validated/verified to the Code will, in common with other woodland creation, contribute directly to the UK's/Scotland's national greenhouse gas emissions reduction targets (as set out in the UK Climate Change Act, 2008, and the Climate Change (Scotland) Act, 2009).
+Sequestration from projects will also contribute to the UK's international commitments (the UK's Nationally Determined Contribution under the Paris Agreement).
+In the Clean Growth Plan (2018) the UK government commits to create a stronger and more attractive domestic carbon offset market, but Woodland Carbon Units cannot yet be used in regulatory carbon reduction mechanisms (e.g. the UK Emissions Trading System).